“My cover designer wants to know my list price for the bar code. Where the heck do I get that price from?”

 The examples above are all nice easy-to-follow numbers.
 The exact fixed costs and expected royalties can be calculated on the printer/distributor websites.
 This post explains the jargon.

 These sites start with list price and likely have more contributing factors than my simple example.
 So, their results will vary from mine.
 To find the starting point for your list price, go to the retail sites and look for books comparable to yours in subject matter, genre, page count etc. Then run the numbers in the various scenarios and tweak your starting point.

 At CreateSpace, click on the Royalties tab to calculate royalties.
 You may have to play with the numbers to get a royalty across all channels.
 Click on the Buying Copies tab to order for book signings etc and get the shipping cost.

 At IngramSpark, use the Publisher Compensation Calculator to calculate royalties when a bookstore is involved.
 Use the Print and Ship Calculator to order for book signings etc and get the shipping cost.

 You may also have the option of using a local printer; your favourite search engine will help you locate them.
 At first glance, they look more expensive, but you’re supporting the local economy, and you do save the shipping fees.

 It’s a Business!

 The fixed costs and shipping are non-negotiable.
 The ONLY way to reduce the list price is to reduce your royalty.
 Your writing is a business.
-You pay for everyone else’s profit before you get paid.
+You pay for everyone else’s profit before you get paid, including all the freelancers and services that support you.
 Don’t undercut yourself.